PhD research, Institute for Sustainable Heritage, UCL

 The research objective therefore is to develop an organisational knowledge design for cultural heritage; a synergic design (curating organisations and sector support working together) and methodical application (across the sector’s common operations) of manuals, toolkits, and associated software, that empower individuals and teams, and improve organisational performance (delivery of cultural, social, economic, and environmental objectives).

-To help better inform the design, cultural heritage organisations (including sector support and commercial provider organisations) are invited to contribute to the study by completing the online questionnaire on
+To help better inform the design, cultural heritage organisations (including sector support and commercial provider organisations) were invited to contribute to the study.

 Ari Volanakis, PhD researcher